How Tech Giants Like YouTube Use Illustration

 Illustration Makes Users Remember Your Product

 The takeaway?
 All these illustrations have something in common: they inspire positive feelings about the product.
-That's digital illustrations' main benefit –and ultimate purpose– is to inspire your users to take action and make their experience remarkable.
+Digital illustrations' main benefit and purpose is to inspire your users to take action and make their experience remarkable.

 Simply put, digital illustrations remind us that companies are run by human beings just like us!